West Coast Trail: Frequently asked questions

 All spaces on the West Coast Trail are reservable.
 Unused reservable spaces will be available to standby hikers.
 Hikers can register on the standby list when they arrive at either the Pachena Bay or Gordon River trailhead.
 Registering on the standby list does not guarantee a same day or next day start.
 Wait times have on occasion reached two days.

 3. Do I have to pay a fee?

 Yes.
-Fees must be paid by everyone that hikes the WCT.
-Payment is made either at the time of reservation or at the trailhead office if you are a walk-on.
+Fees must be paid by everyone that hikes the West Coast Trail.
+Payment is made either at the time of reservation or at the trailhead office if you are on stand-by.